jbakse/compform_site/content/random/conspiracy_board/index.md

 ## Case Study: Conspiracy Board

-Conspiracy Board is a program written in about 400 lines of JavaScript using p5.js.
-It generates a pixelated pin-up board collaged with documents, photos, sticky notes, and strings.
+Conspiracy Board is a program written in about 400 lines of JavaScript using [p5.js](https://p5js.org/).
+It generates a pixelated pin-up board with documents, photos, sticky notes, and strings.
 It randomizes many aspects of the drawing each run, but they all share a similar overall look.
-On the other hand, since the drawing is made from code, it is easily make changes and try different ideas.
+Since the drawing is made from code, it is easily make changes and try different ideas.

 {% js-show "./conspiracy_06_loop.js" %}